Brianmoore0/SF-Apartment-Finder/README.md

 ### Purpose
 The purpose of this project is to provide new renters and those unfamiliar with the San Francisco real estate market with advanced analytics and resources, allowing them to:

-1. Identify / sort desirable neighborhoods from undesirable neighborhood based on crime and venue data.
-(Part 1)
+1. **Part 1:** Identify / sort desirable neighborhoods from undesirable neighborhood based on crime and venue data.
 2. Determine if a potential apartment or house is over or underpriced.
-(Part 2)

 ### Data used:
 1. [Craigslist Housing Data](https://sfbay.craigslist.org/d/apts-housing-for-rent/search/apa)